 The youth of our nation are positively affected because Members of the United States Congress have made a strong and clear commitment to a program that makes a difference in the lives of young people, The Congressional Award – Congress’ highest honor for America’s youth.
 The Congressional Award provides a structure for young Americans to learn the value of service, personal development, fitness, and citizenship through character forming experiences that shape tomorrow’s leaders and our country’s future.

 - Inform your staff about the Congressional Award program.
-The Congressional Award National Office can coordinate a conference call to brief members of your district and DC staff on the program.
+The National Office is more than willing to coordinate a conference call to brief members of your district and D.C. staff on the program.

-- Designate or identify volunteers in your district to promote the program with schools, youth groups, and other organizations.
-The Congressional Award looks for teachers, guidance counselors, scoutmasters, leaders of such groups as 4-H, YMCA, Junior Achievement, and many others to help us spread the word about the program.
+- Identify volunteers at the district level to promote the program within schools, youth groups, and other organizations.
+The Congressional Award looks for teachers, guidance counselors, scoutmasters, leaders of such groups as 4-H, YMCA, Boy Scouts of America, and many others to help spread the word about the program.

-- Make available the Congressional Award 2012 brochures to youth in your district between the ages of 14 and 23.
-Keep Congressional Award materials on display in your Capitol Hill and District offices.
+- Make the Congressional Award 2013 brochures available to youth in your district between the ages of 14 and 23.
+Keep Congressional Award materials displayed in both your Capitol Hill and district offices.

-- Participate in the Congressional Award Gold Medal Ceremony and Reception held annually in June.
+- Participate in the Congressional Award Gold Medal Ceremony held annually in June.
 This year the number of Gold Medal recipients rose to 246 Medalists, representing more than 34 states.
 This is a prime opportunity to become further familiarized with the program and meet your constituents.

 There are youth in your district already participating in various programs and activities that can earn them a Congressional Award.
 Do not let them miss out on the recognition, scholarships, and opportunities this award can bring.
 Your community can benefit from the invaluable contribution Congressional Award participants make through their citizenship and service.